-- Comply with AASHTO 2013 Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals, 1994. - ii.
-Designed to support the loading necessary for all traffic control equipment.
-Capable of withstanding winds up to 80 MPH with a 1.3 gust factor without failure.
-Use a 90 mph basic wind speed with a 50 year mean recurrence interval for strength design.
+- 1) Comply with AASHTO 2013 Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals. - 2) Use a 90 mph basic wind speed with a 50 year mean recurrence interval for strength design.
 Use Category II for fatigue design.
-Apply only natural wind gust loads (i.e., do not apply galloping loads, vortex shedding loads, or truck-induced gust loads) for fatigue design. - iii.
-Install vibration mitigation devices on all traffic signal pole mast arms over 60 feet in length as shown in the standard details.
+Apply only natural wind gust loads (i.e., do not apply galloping loads, vortex shedding loads, or truck-induced gust loads) for fatigue design. - 3) Install vibration mitigation devices on all traffic signal pole mast arms over 60 feet in length as shown in the standard details.